kianzohoury/auralflow/README.md

 # Auralflow: Music Source Separation Made Easy
-Auralflow is a lightweight **music source separation** toolkit made for PyTorch integration.
+Auralflow is a lightweight **music source separation** toolkit designed for PyTorch integration.
 It offers ready-to-go, pretrained DL models capable of separating music tracks into multiple sources: vocals, bass, drums and other.
 Auralflow also provides customizable base model architectures, which can be trained